Adult Sailing Update – February 2021

 Saturday & Sunday, July 24-25, 2021 from 9:30 to 15:30

-The cost of the Introduction to Sailing course is $ 716.25 including taxes for non-members including interim membership to use all of our facilities, including the dining room and bar, swimming pool and our tennis courts; and $596.67 including taxes for Club members.
+The cost of the Introduction to Sailing course is $716.25 including taxes for non-members; it includes an interim membership to use all of our facilities, including the dining room and bar, swimming pool and our tennis courts.
+The cost $569.67 including taxes) for Club members.

 The Introduction to Racing program is a very modest $448.41 including taxes for Club members.

 What to bring to each class?